Birth Chart Basics

 How to navigate your cosmic blueprint

-What is a Birth Chart?
+What Is a Birth Chart?

-Why Your Birth Chart Matters
+Why Does Your Birth Chart Matter?

 “The stars impel, they do not compel.”